algolia/kubernetes-hands-on/README.md

 Kubernetes master automatically handles scheduling the pods across the Nodes in the cluster.
 The Master’s automatic scheduling takes into account the available resources on each Node.

 * **(kubernetes)** node:

+A node is a worker machine in Kubernetes.

+A worker machine may be a VM or physical machine, depending on the cluster.
+It has the Services necessary to run Pods and is managed by the master components.
+The Services on a node include Docker, kubelet and kube-proxy.

 ## The base building block: `pod`